 eWebEditPro is a third-party HTML editor from Ektron, Inc. that the CS-Direct and CS-Direct Advantage products support.
 You must obtain eWebEditPro from FatWire (contact your FatWire sales representative) to be able to use it-it is not delivered with CS-Direct or CS-Direct Advantage.
-For information about configuring your system to use eWebEditPro, see the Content Server Administrator's Guide.
+For information about configuring your system to use eWebEditPro, see "Configuring the Online Image Editor" on page 380.